 Beyond his publications, Dr. Chun has been remarkably successful in securing competitive research grants from state and federal governments.
 As a sole principal investigator, for example, he was recently awarded a $75,700 grant from the U.S. Air Force for the reliability analysis of military aircraft in training and combat missions. (press release)

 Thanks to his expertise in sequential decision analysis, Dr. Chun has never lost a card game played for stakes.
-(He simply knows how to make the right decision at the exact right time!)
+(He simply knows how to make the right decision at the right time!)

-With more than 70 countries under his belt, Dr. Chun has mastered the skill of minimalist travel, relying only on a 40-liter backpack and a point-and-shoot camera.
+With more than 70 countries under his belt, Dr. Chun has mastered the skill of minimalist travel, relying only on a backpack and a point-and-shoot camera.
 (A light bag makes room for a heavy adventure!)

 Dr. Chun spends his spare time revisiting classic cinema, organizing his extensive collection of travel and family photos, and listening to a mix of classical music, vocal jazz, and popera.